testfairy/docs/docs/620_Single_Sign_On/400_Ping_Identity.md

 - Click on "Continue to Next Step"
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-4.png)

 - Type in the ACS URL and Entity ID.
-For *ACS URL*, please use `https://acme.testfairy.com/login/sso`, and replace 'acme' with your own subdomain.
-For *Entity ID*, please use `https://acme.testfairy.com`.
-Again, please replace 'acme' with your own subdomain.
+For *ACS URL*, please use the following format `https://acme.testfairy.com/login/sso`, and replace 'acme' with your own subdomain.
+For *Entity ID*, please use the same format `https://acme.testfairy.com`. and again, replace 'acme' with your own subdomain.
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-5.png)

 - Click on "Continue to Next Step", no other configuration need to be changed.